“Therefore submit yourselves to every ordinance of man for the Lord’s sake, whether to the king as supreme.”

 Nero was the king at this time.
 He governed viciously and was autocratic.
 His government placed hundreds of thousands of people in slavery.
 It was a government of corruption, drunkenness, immorality, and violence.
 There was no democracy, no voting.

 The Bible does not espouse any particular form of government.
 The king was the highest authority in the Roman Empire.
 God does not endorse any particular type of government, but he does emphasize the principle of nationalism as opposed to internationalism.
-This is why the Christian should oppose globalism.
+This is why Christians should oppose globalism.

-God wants us to recognize the importance of the social order, that is, the divine institution of nationalism.
+God wants us to recognize the importance of the social order, the divine institution of nationalism.

 God does not want us to submit to a person but to a principle – the principle of the national entity (Romans 13:1-7).